MooseheadStudio/html5-Moosehead/README.md

 * An optimized version of the Google Universal Analytics snippet.
 * Protection against any stray `console` statements causing JavaScript errors in older browsers.
-* "Delete-key friendly."
-Easy to strip out parts you don't need.
 * Extensive inline and accompanying documentation.